oraskov/pvdatecheck/README.md

 # pvdatecheck
-Picture and Video date checker (finds dates in future).
+Picture and Video date checker (find dates in future).

+Python 3 project, for synchronizing dates by finding tag dates newer than file creation time.
+Starts in selected DIR, recursive.